 Any card checks being performed offline are still logged in the RIW App, and when internet connectivity is re-established, these checks and swipes get transferred to the main RIW database.

-Using the RIW App – Android only
+Using the RIW App offline

 Did you find it helpful?
 Yes No